 Cartoonist Brian Gordon, creator of the mega-popular Fowl Language comic, is one of those brave people who puts his life out there for everyone to see.
 The former writer and illustrator for Hallmark draws inspiration for his work from his own two kids and lovingly writes of the joys and challenges of raising a family.
-We sat down with Gordon to talk about Fowl Language, and his writing process and parenting tactics.
+We sat down with Gordon to talk about Fowl Language, his writing process, and his parenting tactics.

-I spent a lot of time being a very indoorsy kid.
-All the kids are out playing baseball, and I’m pulling comics out of the paper.
+Gordon: I spent a lot of time being a very indoorsy kid.
+All the kids were out playing baseball, and I was pulling comics out of the paper.
 I could copy pictures of Snoopy pretty well, and somehow I learned the term “syndicated cartoonist,” which is like, “Oh, I get to draw all the funnies.”
 Some kids wanted to be astronauts; I wanted to be a cartoonist.
 So, I’ve been plugging away and making cartoons ever since.

 I responded to it, and I tried to do it without being too touchy, and “Let me give you the author’s intent here.”
 I love my kids, and if you read the greater context of the strip, I adore my children and I’m joking about them.
 I thought she would have this moment of realization.
 Quite the contrary—her fans just freaked out, and I was compared to Jim Crow era racism, Nazi Germany.
 I was like, “You’re joking; do you people hear what you’re saying?”